Tuesday, October 8, 2024

 By Janpha Thadphoothon

-One might wonder why a state needs to plan far into the future.
-It is common for long-term plans to be made for development, conservation, and sustainability.
-These plans help guide a nation’s growth and protect its resources.
+As a matter of fact, these plans help guide a nation’s growth and protect its resources.
 From history, we often hear about grand projects and conflicts, like the Hundred Years' War in Europe, that stretched across decades, if not centuries.
 Having a long-term plan is essential if you truly understand your goals and the challenges ahead.

-However, the future is uncertain, and the real issue lies in our limited ability to predict it.
+Indeed the future is uncertain, and the real issue lies in our limited ability to predict it.
 No one can foresee events with absolute certainty—not even someone like Nostradamus, despite his famous prophecies.
 Planning, therefore, is a balancing act between ambition and adaptability.
 It is less about predicting the future and more about preparing for various possibilities, ensuring that a state is resilient enough to face whatever may come.

 Thailand has a long-term plan, commonly referred to as the 20-year strategy.
 You might ask whether this plan holds the force of law.
 The answer is yes—it does.
 This strategy is enshrined in the national charter, making it a significant legal framework.
 It is essentially a "big law," binding on all levels of government.
 Every management team, from local to national, is required to follow and adhere to the guidelines set forth in this plan.
 It is more than just a set of recommendations; it is a roadmap that government agencies are obliged to implement as part of their duties.